ditmanyangkajang-gith/ditmanyangkajang-gith/README.md

 Approach:

-  Baseline Model Establishment
+  Baseline Model Establishment,
-  Batch Size and Epoch Tuning
+  Batch Size and Epoch Tuning,
-  Learning Rate Tuning with ReduceLROnPlateau
-  Early Stopping and Final Tuning
+  Learning Rate Tuning with ReduceLROnPlateau, and Early Stopping and Final Tuning